-In the following cases, income from trading or business is not taxable under the head "profits and gains of business or profession":-
+In the following cases, income from trading or business is not taxable under the head "profits and gains of business or profession":- a business or profession, who is chargeable to tax.

 - Rent of house property is taxable under the head "Income from house property".
-Even if the property constitutes stock in trade of recipient of rent or the recipient of rent is engaged in the business of letting properties on rent. - It is not the ownership of business which is important, but it is the person carrying on a business or profession, who is chargeable to tax. - Income from business or profession is chargeable to tax under this head only if the business or profession is carried on by the assessee at any time during the previous year.
-This income is taxable during the following assessment year. - Profits and gains of different business or profession carried on by the assessee are not separately chargeable to tax i.e. tax incidence arises on aggregate income from all businesses or professions carried on by the assessee.
-But, profits and loss of a PREPARED BY: Deepu Nair speculative business are kept separately.
+Even if the property constitutes stock in trade of recipient of rent or the recipient of rent is engaged in the business of letting properties on rent. - It is not the ownership of business which is important, but it is the person carrying on